PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 .. function:: onRejected(error)

     The rejection handler callback (called with error code).
-If not specified, exception will be thrown in main stacktrace.
+If not specified, the exception will be thrown in the main stack trace.

     :param string|object error: **Required** Error code or exception.

 Get new compliance types
 ````````````````````````
-Fetches a list of new consent types which were appearing after given consents.
+Fetches a list of the consent types which a visitor did not see yet.

 Code::